 From Joseph Smith, one unlearned and untrained in theology, more printed pages of scripture have come down to us than from any other mortal—in fact, as President Holland has pointed out, more than the combined pages, as available at present, from Moses, Paul, Luke, and Mormon.

 Joseph Smith was foreordained to be the duly appointed leader of this, the greatest and final of all dispensations.

 As you read Joseph Smith’s teachings and Paul’s letters note the total commitment of each.
 Both were men consumed with a mission, which continues the question of what is really important in your world and your life.

 Joseph Smith did not write the Book of Mormon.
-Rather, “by the gift and power of God” (Book of Mormon, title page) he translated the writings of many authors who wrote at different times and under various circumstances.
+Rather, “by the gift and power of God” he translated the writings of many authors who wrote at different times and under various circumstances.